nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 *[Non-Functional Requirements](#non-functional-requirements)
 *[Glossary](#glossary)
 *[Instructions for Manual Testing](#instructions-for-manual-testing)

+---

 ## Acknowledgements

 {list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well}

+## Setting Up & Getting Started
+1. Fork *Food-O-Rama*'s repository from [here] (https://github.com/AY2122S1-CS2113T-W11-4/tp)
+2. Clone the repository into your computer
+3. Import the project into your IDE
+4. For optimal results it is recommended to use JDK 11

 ## Design & implementation

+This section brings developers through the general flow of the programme, the various components involved and the overall design of their implementation.

 ### General Flow

+Describes the step-by-step sequence from User Input to the Output.

 ![](images/main_sequence.png)

 * User is greeted by welcome screen
 * User begins typing inputs
-* Inputs get parsed by input parser returning the appropriate command
+* Inputs get parsed by InputParser returning the appropriate Command
 * Command gets executed and respective output gets displayed
-* Once user is done using the application, he can send a bye message prompting a goodbye message
+* Once user is done using the application, he can send an exit message prompting a goodbye message
-* Application ends
+* Application exits

-### Input parsing
+### Input Parsing

+The `InputParser` class is responsible for deconstructing User Inputs to identify Commands and Parameters for execution.

 * Gets command name of user input by checking if the users input starts with any of the strings that are defined for commands (add dish, list dish, help etc.)
 * Throws an exception if no matching command is found
 * Takes rest of user input as parameterString
 * Based on command name splits the parameterString into respective parameters to respective command classes for execution

 ### Storage

+The `Storage` class is responsible for the reading and writing of *Food-O-Rama* data.
+Data is stored as .txt files under *'Data'* folder.

-* After every operation writes the names of the Ingredient weight of ingredient stored, weight of ingredient wasted, into a text file called ingredients.txt
+* After every operation writes the names of the Ingredient, weight of Ingredient Stored and weight of Ingredient Wasted, into a text file called ingredients.txt
-* After every operation writes the names of the dish, weight of dish waste,constituents of the dish if there are any, into a text file called dish.txt
+* After every operation writes the names of the Dish, weight of Dish Waste and constituents of the Dish if there are any, into a text file called dishes.txt

 ### Data Structures

+The `Dish`, `DishList`, `Ingredient` and `IngredientList` classes are responsible for the handling and manipulation of the *Food-O-Rama* data.

 ![](images/dish_ingredient.png)

+* The `Dish` class contains the Dish's Name, its wastage and its constituents.
+* The `Ingredient` class contains the Ingredient's Name, the weight of Ingredient in storage, the weight of Ingredient wasted as well as the weight of Ingredient wasted from Dish wastage
+* The `DishList` class comprises an array of `Dish` along with Sort and Graph functions.
+* The `IngredientList` class comprises an array of `Ingredient` along with Sort and Graph functions.
+  * The Sort function arranges Dishes / Ingredients in descending order of their wastage
+  * The Graph function visualises the wastage of Dishes / Ingredients for easier analysis
 ### User-Interface Component

 ![](images/UiClass.png)